 My homeschool style is eclectic.
 It is a mix of everything and does not fit into a boxed curriculum.
 Plus, I really don’t like being told what to do!
 Instead of a boxed curriculum, we read many, many books on many, many topics, we utilize educational videos and YouTube videos, we learn from nature (our favorite app for outside learning is Seek).
 I teach writing myself because I love it, and reading comprehension is done largely through listening to audio books and teaching/explaining themes, characters, vocabulary, you name it.
 Teaching Textbooks is my biggest, single homeschool curriculum purchase every year, as both children are now using it.
 (Not an affiliate, just a fan.)

 Do you have any items you had to have for your homeschool and you regret buying?
 Usually, I hear from other moms that they regretted buying a complete curriculum.
 Complete curriculum is expensive and not always a good fit, or it may work well for one child but not for another.
 If you’re in this position, I would love to help you adjust your curriculum choice so that it works better for your family.
-One month of homeschool coaching can save you so much in the long run and prevent you from having to purchase yet another curriculum that may or may not work.
 If you have a curriculum that you love, let me know what it is!
 It’s nice to hear about things that work, too. 😊